Jhgomez/redes2/Commands.md

 ### Configure DHCP
 DHCP protocol helps us simplify the proccess of connecting devices and managing network resources by providing IP addresses and other configuration parameters automatically.
 We are using the topology created [here](./Clase/practica6_no_tiene_instrucciones_ver_commands.pkt), in this exercise we are configuring the DHCP service in router

-1. Since we are configuring VLANs in this example we have to configure the the subinterfaces just like in the router-on-a-stick example in the static routing examples
+1. Since we are configuring VLANs in this example we have to configure the the subinterfaces just like in the router-on-a-stick example in the static routing examples(complex example).
+So enter SW1 and access gigabitEthernet 0/1 and access sub interface .10 `int gi 0/1.10`, `encapsulation dot1q 10`, set the vlan10 gateway in this interface `ip address 192.168.10.1 255.255.255.0`. do the same with vlan 20 `int gi 0/1.20`, `encapsulation dot1q 20`, set the vlan10 gateway in this interface `ip address 192.168.20.1 255.255.255.0`. turn them up `no shutdown`